SAP-samples/cloud-sf-extension-cap-sample/README.md

 ## Requirements
 * [Node js](https://nodejs.org/en/download/)
+>Make sure you run the latest long-term support (LTS) version of Node.js with an even number like 16.
+Refrain from using odd versions, for which some modules with native parts will have no support and thus might even fail to install.
+In case of problems, see the [Troubleshooting guide](https://cap.cloud.sap/docs/advanced/troubleshooting#node-version) for CAP for more details.
 * SuccessFactors test or demo instance.
 >Note: Please do not try running this application against a SuccessFactors productive instance as it involves triggering a Termination Event from SuccessFactors.
 * [Cloud Foundry Command Line Interface (CLI)](https://github.com/cloudfoundry/cli#downloads)